minif/iphoneos2-app-fixer/README.md

 - Optionally, use the included .bat or .sh files
 - Files should now be updated.

+### Troubleshooting

+##### "The application cannot be opened"
+Make sure an encrypted app from the App Store is installed.
+Try to find an iPhone OS 2 app on the App Store.
+Alternitavely, downgrade an app in your purchased tab to an older version.
+Sync that encrypted .ipa the same way you install .ipa files on your device.
+Then, reinstall all cracked apps.

+If you are still having issues, contact me with the .ipa in question and I will investigate.

+##### App crashing on launch
+This might be an issue relating to permissions of the app binary itself.
+This tool does not fix this issue.
+Install MobileTerminal and `chmod -x` on the app binary.
+A crude but effective method would to run `chmod -R 777 ~/Applications/*` which will work for all Applications.

+Some applications will not be solved by this method.
+It will most likely not run on iPhone OS 2.0.

+##### Unable to install
+Make sure `MobileInstallation` is patched.

 ### License
 This software is licenced under the [public domain](https://github.com/minif/iphoneos2-app-fixer/blob/main/LICENSE).
 You may use it in any way without restriction.